Elmet Archaeological Services Ltd is a company with limited liability registered in England No: 07165714

 Find out more about joining Dearne Valley Archaeological Group, as well as their evening lecture programme for 2014.

-We are pleased to announce that the next DVAG speaker will be Prof. Dan McIntyre from The University of Huddersfield, delivering his lecture “A brief history of English” on Wednesday the 8th of October.
+We are pleased to announce that the next DVAG speaker will be Dr. John Peter Wild from The University of Manchester, delivering his lecture “Roman Textiles” on Wednesday the 12th of November.

 Why not check out our new online shop?
 Treat yourself to an Elmet t-shirt or mug, featuring designs by Kate Adelade Archaeological Illustration.